aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/02-on-premises-integration-solutions.md

 {{% notice info %}}
 **Learn more about VPC connectivity options:** To learn more about your options, see [Network-to-Amazon VPC Connectivity Options](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/network-to-amazon-vpc-connectivity-options.html).
 {{% /notice %}}

+## Required Knowledge

+If you intend to use either AWS Site-to-Site Connection or AWS Direct Connect, you'll typically need to work with your on-premises Network team to address your internal networking configuration.

 ## Establishing AWS Site-to-Site VPN Connection